Asymptotic expansions of some Toeplitz determinants via the topological recursion: Toeplitz determinants with a discrete rotational symmetry

 The case $m=0$ exhibits an additional symmetry since the number of eigenvalues is precisely a multiple of the number of intervals so that they can spread evenly in all intervals.
 In particular when evaluating derivatives of the free energies at $\boldsymbol{\epsilon}^\star=\frac{1}{2r+1}\mathbf{1}$ cancellations are more likely to happen, thus explaining why the coefficient in front of $\ln\left(\tan\left(\frac{\pi \epsilon}{2}\right)\right)$ vanishes only in this case.
-However, proving the previous conjecture remains an open problem because computing the spectral curve with arbitrary filling fractions (that we need explicitly in order to compute derivatives of the free energies at $\boldsymbol{\epsilon}^\star$) is known to be a hard problem.
-Nevertheless, we can illustrate our conjecture with numeric simulations:
+We illustrate our conjecture with numeric simulations: